 Departments & Organizations

-Dr. Steven Kleinstein received a B.A.S. in Computer Science from the University of Pennsylvania and a Ph.D. in Computer Science from Princeton University.
-He is currently an Associate Professor of Pathology and Immunobiology at the Yale School of Medicine, and a member of the Interdepartmental Program in Computational Biology and Bioinformatics, and the Human Translational Immunology Program.
-While formally trained in Computer Science, Dr. Kleinstein has been working on applications in immunology for nearly 20 years.
-His research combines techniques from dynamic modeling, systems biology and bioinformatics to capitalize on recent advances in immune profiling methods to characterize diverse states of the human immune system (in health and disease, and following infection and vaccination).
+Dr. Steven Kleinstein is a computational immunologist with a combination of "big data" analysis and immunology domain expertise.
+His research interests include both developing new computational methods and applying these methods to study human immune responses.
+Dr. Kleinstein received a B.A.S. in Computer Science from the University of Pennsylvania and a Ph.D. in Computer Science from Princeton University.
+He is currently an Associate Professor of Pathology (with a secondary appointment in Immunobiology) at the Yale School of Medicine, and a member of the Interdepartmental Program in Computational Biology and Bioinformatics (CBB), and the Human and Translational Immunology Program.

 Education & Training